-You are not required to pay for services the same day at the SHCC.
-Currently, we are unable to accept same-day payments for medical services.
+With the exception of physical therapy, you are not required to pay for services the same day at the SHCC.
+(Currently, we are unable to accept same-day payments for most medical services.)
 Pharmacy items may be paid for same day at the cashier in the SHCC Pharmacy, or may be deferred to the patient’s UF account.

 The SHCC will bill your insurance company for you if you have submitted all related insurance information (see Online Insurance Verification Form) to us by the end of your visit.

 - PLEASE NOTE: It is the patient’s responsibility to to provide any requested information to their insurance company (accident information, claim forms) and to know what their insurance policy covers — and the patient is ultimately liable for any charges not covered by insurance.
 Contact the insurance company in advance of care to learn about policy benefits in detail.

 How will I know if my insurance company has paid my bill?

 If there is a balance due from you after the insurance company has paid its portion, we post the patient responsibility to your student account.
 You should also receive and an Explanation of Benefits (EOB) from your insurance company explaining how the claim was processed.

 How do I follow up with my insurance company?